Outdoor Research SuperStrand LT Hoodie

 Breathability

 Synthetic jackets vary considerably in terms of breathability, and the SuperStrand LT’s down-mimicking fill and nylon shell clearly aren’t designed for active use.
 I overheated in the jacket quickly even in moderate temperatures, leading to sweatiness and a noticeably sticky feeling against my skin when paired with a t-shirt or tank top.
-For high-output activities like hiking and backpacking in warmer weather (above around 40 degrees Fahrenheit), active insulations like Arc’teryx’s Coreloft in their Atom LT Hoody and Patagonia’s FullRange in their Nano-Air Hoody are a much better choice (their sweatshirt-like fabrics are also much better at wicking moisture).
+For high-output activities like hiking and backpacking in warmer weather (above around 40 degrees Fahrenheit), active insulations like Arc’teryx’s Coreloft in their Atom Hoody and Patagonia’s FullRange in their Nano-Air Hoody are a much better choice (their sweatshirt-like fabrics are also much better at wicking moisture).
 On the flip side, the SuperStrand is less air-permeable and more resistant to wind, and it also traps heat much better.
-However, if breathability is the top priority for you, I’d recommend opting for the aforementioned Atom, Nano-Air, or Arc’teryx’s more specialized Proton LT, which is purpose-built for active use.
+However, if breathability is the top priority for you, I’d recommend opting for the aforementioned Atom, Nano-Air, or Arc’teryx’s more specialized Proton SL, which is purpose-built for active use.

 Outdoor Research SuperStrand LT Hoodie (hiking down screen field with pack)